vsoch/vsoch.github.io/_posts/2021/2021-09-06-latex-to-jekyll.md

 Step one is of course obvious - you should first write your paper!
 However, the trick to making this easy to convert to modular parts of a website will be how you design the LaTeX.
-You actually want to "input" sections instead of just putting all the content in some main.txt.
+Let's say you normally have some "main.tex."
+Instead of this one file, you actually want to "input" sections so it's modular.
 So, for example, a snippet of my main.tex might look like this:

 ```latex

 \section{Abstract}
 \input{abstract}